felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 REMOTE MONITORING/MANAGEMENT

-Miner supports remote monitoring/management via JSON protocol over TCP/IP sockets, HTTP is supported as well.
+Miner supports remote monitoring/management via JSON protocol over raw TCP/IP sockets.
+You can also get recent console text lines via HTTP.
 Start "EthMan.exe" from "Remote management" subfolder (Windows version only).
-Check "Help" tab for built-in help.
+Check built-in help for more information.
+"API.txt" file contains more details about protocol.

 KNOWN ISSUES

 - AMD cards: on some cards you can notice non-constant mining speed in dual mode, sometimes speed becomes a bit slower.
 This issue was mostly fixed in recent versions, but not completely.
-- AMD cards: GPU indexes in temperature control sometimes don't match GPU indexes in mining.
-Miner has to enumerate GPUs via OpenCL API to execute OpenCL code, and also it has to enumerate GPUs via ADL API to manage temperature/clock.
-And order of GPUs in these lists can be different.
-There is no way to fix GPUs order automatically, thanks to AMD devs.
-But you can do it manually.
-For example, if you have two cards, you can change their order by adding "-di 10".
-Another example, reverse order for six cards: "-di 543210".
-Also you can do it automatically (experimental feature) with "-di detect" option.
-Also you can change GPUs order in temperature/fan list with "-gmap" option.
+- AMD cards: in Linux with gpu-pro drivers, the list of GPUs may differ from the list of temperatures.
+You can use -di to change order of GPUs to match both lists.
 - Windows 10 Defender recognizes miner as a virus, some antiviruses do the same.
 Miner is not a virus, add it to Defender exceptions.
   I write miners since 2014.
 Most of them are recognized as viruses by some paranoid antiviruses, perhaps because I pack my miners to protect them from disassembling, perhaps because some people include them into their botnets, or perhaps these antiviruses are not good, I don't know.
 For these years, a lot of people used my miners and nobody confirmed that my miner stole anything or did something bad.
   Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
 If you downloaded miner from some other link - it really can be a virus.